 The report highlights what we as vapers have known all along, here are just a few of the key points of the full report.

 It is excellent news that this comprehensive report fully recognises the importance of e-cigs as harm-reduction, however it may have come too late to prevent the damage that will be caused by the Tobacco Products directive coming into force next month, which will significantly inhibit the development and availability of these products.

 Be sure you have also read our blog post about the TPD (Tobacco Products Directive).

-You may have heard various rumours about upcoming regulations that will affect the availability of many of the vaping products you currently enjoy.
+You may have heard rumours about upcoming regulations which will affect the availability of many of the vaping products you currently enjoy.

 We’ve been hesitant to communicate much of this information directly to our customers thus far, because the situation has not been clear enough to be able to properly inform you about exactly what will happen.
 Information directly from UK regulators has slowly started to come through but there’s still grey areas and ambiguity in the information released so far, so it’s still quite difficult for companies to plan properly or advise their customers on what the future holds.